lucthienbinh/golang_scem/README.md

 ### `go run main.go`

 **There will be 2 servers.
-Server port 5000 for Web and 5001 for Application**
+Server port 5000 for Web and 5001 for Application.**

 ## Project Information